Like Dr. Seuss' oobleck, non-Newtonian fluids get thicker as they are deformed, say by someone running across the fluid.

 - Oobleck when dried can be easily vacuumed.

-- Don't drop on couch, deck, or sidewalk.
+- Don't drop oobleck on a couch, deck, or sidewalk.
 It's hard to get off.

 - Oobleck isn't poisonous, but it tastes awful.
 Wash your hands after playing.
 Make sure children are supervised.